UCL/TDMS/doc/developers.md

 The system tests for `tdms` are configured with yaml files in the `data/input_generation/` directory.
 They are named `config_XX.yaml` where `XX` matches the ID of the system test, which themselves are named `arc_XX` by historical convention.
+These config files define a number of variables, parameters, and filenames that will be required when running the system tests - for a detailed breakdown of their syntax, see the annotated `config_01.yaml` file.
 This should also match the `test_id` field in the configuration file itself.
 The _reference outputs_ or _reference data_ are a collection of `.mat` files, produced from the _reference inputs_ by a trusted version of the `tdms` executable.
 We test for regression using these reference files.